ChrisPenner/ChrisPenner.github.io/site/drafts/transducers.md

 type Transducer r i o = RF r o -> IO (RF r i)
 ```

 This change takes place in the type of the transducer itself, but otherwise looks to be the same idea!
 We're wrapping the result of our transformation function in IO so that we can use effects, its just that this time we're modifying our transformation OVER a reducing function, rather than modifying a reducing function itself.
+This provides us with a "setup" phase which is run when producing the pipeline.
+We can use this setup to initialize any state we might need within the reducing function.
+We'll usually use it to allocate stateful variables like IORefs.

 Just like last time we'll need to edit all of our existing definitions to support this tweak.
 We'll only do this one more time I promise.